LGalassi/cs50-2020-psets/README.md

 # CS50x 2020

 This is a repository with my solutions for CS50x 2020's problem sets.
+For informations about the problem sets or the course itself go to https://cs50.harvard.edu/x/2020/.

 ## Folder structure